Weaving the Multi-Layered Web of (Digital) Power

 The nature of the digital world as we experience it today may give the sign of an affection for originality that opposes its condition as just as model or pattern for infinite reproduction.
 Digital matter homogenizes but it also differentiates.
 It invites reproduction and alteration with equal emphasis.
-As the technological advances allow for ’cheaper’ and more ‘user-friendly’ means of producing signs, mass production (such as those of the traditional media outlets now on the Web) acquires the capability of delivering “personalized” versions, while massive products like media texts or popular music are broken and reconstructed by the individual user-formerly audience member, in the context of the traditional mass communication.
+As the technological advances allow for ’cheaper’ and more ‘user-friendly’ means of producing signs, mass production (such as those of the traditional media outlets now on the Web) acquires the capability of delivering “personalized” versions.
+At the same time, massive products like media texts or popular music are broken and reconstructed by the individual user-formerly audience member, in the context of traditional mass communication.

-President Trump’s use of Twitter both to share his personal ideas and communicate his executive decisions is a good example of this fusion.
-Discursive communication controversies is rendering the US President’s mandate unstable and illegitimate at times.
-As a result power becomes texturized and even more localized, not geographically but as a result of the digital stucco making the Trump reality ‘possible’.
+President Donald Trump’s use of Twitter both to share his personal ideas and communicate his executive decisions is a good example of this fusion.
+Discursive communication controversies are rendering the US President’s mandate unstable and illegitimate at times.
+As a result, power becomes texturized and even more localized, not geographically but as a result of the digital stucco making the Trump reality ‘possible’.